Check out recent and upcoming activities of SCCP members.

 This book offers an incisive argument for the contemporary importance of Lyotard in light of posthuman trends.
 Jean Francois Lyotard was one of the leading French philosophers of his generation, whose wide ranging and highly original contributions to thought were overshadowed by his brief, unfortunate association with ‘postmodernism.’
 This book demonstrates what a new generation of scholars are now discovering: that Lyotard’s work is incisive and essential for current debates in the humanities, especially those concerning the ‘posthuman’.
 Ashley Woodward presents a series of studies which explain Lyotard’s specific interventions in areas such as information theory, new media arts, and the changing nature of the human, and assesses their relevance and impact in relation to other current positions.
 It brings to light a ‘New Lyotard’ by focussing on undiscovered themes and connections in his work.
 It shows Lyotard’s relevance and importance for posthuman studies.
 It critically compares Lyotard’s thought to contemporary philosophers and philosophies, such as Deleuze, Badiou, Stiegler, Meillassoux and the speculative realism movement.

-The Centre is based in the School of Humanities and brings together academics from Dundee, Scotland and the UK.
+The Scottish Centre for Continental Philosophy is a Research Centre based in the School of Humanities at the University of Dundee.
+It brings together academics from Scotland, the UK, and the wider world to form a hub of research on continental philosophy in Scotland.
 It aims to foster the study of continental philosophy in all its historical and contemporary forms and to make connections to other philosophical traditions and academic disciplines.

-The Centre organises conferences, workshops and seminars in continental philosophy.
+The Centre organises conferences, workshops and seminars.
 It brings together researchers and students interested in historical figures and contemporary debates.
-The Centre also connects to work in philosophy and the arts through its degree programme in Art, Philosophy and Contemporary Practice and through research degrees in continental philosophy and the Master of Fine Art at Duncan of Jordanstone College of Art and Design.
+The Centre also connects to work in philosophy and the arts through its degree programme in Art and Philosophy and through research degrees in continental philosophy and the Art and Humanities MFA at Duncan of Jordanstone College of Art and Design.

-We have international links and current research programmes with Paris 8, Deakin University and the Melbourne School of Continental Philosophy, Association for Continental Philosophy of Religion and Australasian Society for Continental Philosophy.
+We have international links and current research programmes with Paris 8, Deakin University and the Melbourne School of Continental Philosophy, the Association for Continental Philosophy of Religion, and the Australasian Society of Continental Philosophy.
 The Centre has Erasmus links with Freiburg, Grenoble, Turin, Ostrava, Tilburg and Bilkent.

 Contact the Organising Committee: